 One problem is that if you don't have easily accessible information for your people—your employees, followers, clients, future clients—you run the risk of being inefficient at best, and out of business at worst.

-If information/content = commodity, and your employees/clients/future clients don't have your information, they will be driven to find information somewhere else.
-And the one who answers their questions becomes the expert, while you fade to the background.
+If information and content are commodities, and your employees/clients/future clients don't have your information, they will be driven to find information somewhere else.
+And the one who answers their questions becomes the expert, while everyone else (including you) fades to the background.
 The bottom line, it will reflect in your profitability.

 In other words, YOU'RE LOSING BUSINESS AND EFFICIENCY if you don't have a streamlined way to get your information to your people.

 So if mL is needed, where exactly should it be implemented?
 Well, that's what we're about to discuss.

 Best Practice #2: Your microlearning content should be easily accessible for your people.

 #3 - "Where should microlearning be used, and who uses it?"

 To answer this question, we have to look again at the need of the culture.
 The question we might ask is: "Aside from searching for entertainment (like Michael Scott memes), why do people get onto YouTube or Google?"

 We've already discussed the answer (remember the Oil Change Example above?).
 But let's dig a little deeper.